batcholi/XenonCode/README.md

 ## The Init function
 The Init function's body will be executed first everytime the virtual computer is powered on.
+The init function cannot be called by the user.
+If can only be defined.
 ```
 init
     $stuff = 5